Purpose

 |---|---|

-| select_stmt | The part of the SQL statement that specifies which data to retrieve from the database. |
+| select_stmt | The SQL statement part that specifies which data to retrieve from the database. |

 | hint_options | Optional.
 Specifies the hint option.
-For more information about hints, see Optimizer hint. |
+For more information about hints, see Optimizer Hint. |

 | {DISTINCT | UNIQUE} | ALL | Optional.
 Specifies whether to return duplicate rows in the result set.